Kate Kim

 What are the goals you hope to accomplish by engaging in this experience?

 I want to learn how to help other people.
 I mean, [I want to help other people] get treatment.
-I want to learn how to talk to and help people who are going through this kind of situation.
+I want to learn how to talk to and help those who are going through this kind of situation.

 What have you done in the journalism class so far?

-We’ve been writing on simple topics.
-We're not doing anything important because it's the first week [of classes].
-[The journalism teacher] made us write about how our first week has been and how we can be helpful to next year’s freshmen.
-I've been learning how to write things in the second person.
-She said that we shouldn't write stuff in the first person.
-So, I have to write [differently than I normally would].
-She made us follow a chart she gave us; you have to try writing in that style.
+I’ve been learning how to write things in the second person.
+The teacher said that we shouldn’t write stuff in the first person, so I have to write [differently than I usually would].
+She made us follow a chart; you have to try writing in that style.
 It’s very different from opinion essays.

 What sparked your interest in journalism?

-How did you figure out that you like creative writing and storytelling?Because my English classes assign a lot of essays, I realized how much easier it is for me to write an essay.
-I don't spend a lot of time on them, and it's very easy for me to think of ideas to write about.
+Because my English classes assign a lot of essays, I’ve realized how much easier it is for me to write them.
+I don’t spend a lot of time on them, and it’s very easy for me to think of ideas to write about.

 What subjects would you want to explore in journalism?
 What are you hoping to learn from that?